-This is about a guest post Corinne McKay, a renown American translator, published on her website.
+This blog post is about a guest post Corinne McKay, a renowned American translator, published on her website.
 The article, Guest post: The importance of translating into your native language is written by Ann Marie Boulanger, M.A., Certified Translator (FR-EN) and a Quebec-based French to English translator.

 I am thrilled to see I am not the only one who says so.
 I wrote blogs on this topic a few years ago: Why Being Bilingual is not Enough to Be a Translator and Writing or Translating into Your Second Language

 While reading her blog post, I realised she and I do not write in English with the same level of mastery.
 I encourage you to read Ann Marie’s post if you have not done so already.
 No matter how hard I try or how well I think I write in English, my pen betrays me.
 I never write like a native English writer.
 My mother tongue (French) always influences how I structure sentences and which words I choose to phrase what I say.

-I also realise I write in a plainer way, with simpler words.
-I tend to write in a factual and straightforward voice instead of “with style”.
-Stephen King (novelist), William Strunk Jr., and E. B. White (authors of “The Element of Style“) would like me very much, but most word specialists would give me a dirty look.
-My expression lacks style, “punch”, and “life”.
-I am not as “colourful” since I don’t provide much nuance of expression.
+I also realise I write in a forthright manner, with simpler words.
+I tend to write in a realistic and straightforward voice instead of with style.
+Stephen King (novelist), William Strunk Jr., and E. B. White (authors of “The Element of Style“) would like me very much, but most word specialists would give me a shaming look.
+My expression lacks style, punch, and life.
+I am not as colourful since I don’t provide many nuances of expression.
 In other words, I write (and I mean no offence to high school students) like a first-year high school student.
 Given the right topic, the right state of mind, and the right amount of knowledge, I can write like twelve-graders, but my easy, natural expression is simpler.
 Once in a while, I will write a sentence worthy of a university class, but I cannot rely on this ability.